Rashay01/Python_exercises/Rebase_vs_Squash_Normal_Merge.md

 C1 - C2 - C3    C6
 main-branch:
 ```
+The above highlights the feature branch (C4-C5) merges with the main branch in a single commit (C6) with no history.

-One should use this squash merge when they want to merge with their master branch and they do not require the history of all the commits.
+One should use this squash merge when one wants to merge with the master branch and one does not require the history of all the commits.

 ### Rebase merge
 In rebase, all the comits from the feature branch are added individally onto the base branch.
 All the hashes in the commit will be recaultated.
 It basically go back intime and redos these commits with a new hash that represents the commit made.
 This helps to get ride of any dummy commits.
 It may lead to merge conflicts if someone tries already cloned your branch and then tries to merge to your rebased branch.
 This is due to the changed hashes.